AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 ```
 :::

-The important part of this contract is the `entrypoint` function, which will be the first function executed in any transaction sent from this account.
-This function has two main responsibilities: authenticating the transaction and executing any calls.
-It receives a `payload` with the list of function calls to execute, and a signature over that payload.
+The important part of this contract is the `entrypoint` function, which will be the first function executed in any transaction originated from this account.
+This function has two main responsibilities: 1) authenticating the transaction and 2) executing calls.
+It receives a `payload` with the list of function calls to execute, as well as a signature over that payload.

 #include_code entrypoint-struct yarn-project/noir-libs/noir-aztec/src/entrypoint.nr rust

 :::info
 Using the `EntrypointPayload`` struct is not mandatory.
 You can package the instructions to be carried out by your account contract however you want.
-However, the entrypoint payload already provides a set of helper functions, both in Noir and Typescript, that can save you a lot of time when writing an account contract.
+However, the entrypoint payload already provides a set of helper functions, both in Noir and Typescript, that can save you a lot of time when writing a new account contract.
 :::

-Let's go step by step into the `entrypoint` function:
+Let's go step by step into what the `entrypoint` function is doing:

 #include_code entrypoint-init yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust